Bag0niku/Election_Analysis/README.md

  4) Calculate the the percentage of votes each candidate won.
  5) Determine the winner of the election based on popular vote.

-## Resources
+### Resources
 - Data Source: election_results.csv
 - Software: Python 3.8.13, Visual Studio Code 1.68.1

 ## Summary
 The analysis of the election shows:
-- 3,6971,100 votes were cast across 3 counties
+- 3,6971,100 votes were cast across 3 counties: Jefferson, Denver, and Arapahoe.
 - The candidates were:
     - Charles Casper Stockham
     - Diana DeGette
     - Raymon Anthony Doane

+## Results
-- The Candidates resultes were as follows:
+Each Candidates resultes were as follows:
-    - Charles Casper Stockham  receeved 85,213 votes, 23.0% of the total votes cast.
+   - Charles Casper Stockham : 85,213 votes, 23.0% of the total.
-    - Diana DeGette : received 272,892 votes, 73.8% of the total votes cast.
+   - Diana DeGette : 272,892 votes, 73.8% of the total.
-    - Raymon Anthony Doane : received 11,606 votes 3.1% of the total votes cast.
+   - Raymon Anthony Doane : 11,606 votes 3.1% of the total.

-- The winner of the election was:
+The winner of the election was:
-    - Diana DeGette with 73.8% of the total votes cast and 272,892 number of votes.
+   - Diana DeGette with 73.8% of the total votes cast, 272,892.

+## Challenge
+The Pypoll_Challenge.py file is a refactored version of the Pypoll.py script, difference being it calculates the voter turnout in each county aswell.
+  - Jefferson county : 38,855 voters, 11% of the total.
+  - Denver county : 306,055 voters, 83% of the total.
+  - Arapahoe county : 24,801 voters, 7% of the total.

+As is, the code is able to be used to count votes in any election.
+With a little more refactoring, it would be possible to dig a little more into the data by calculating each candidate's results in each county.
+This would help determine the general sentiment of each county.